OpenNebula/docs/source/user/virtual_machine_setup/bcont.rst

 Network Configuration
 ---------------------

 These packages install a generic network configuration script that will set network parameters extracted from the virtual networks, the VM Template NIC section and the Context section.
-We can use NETWORK="yes" in the CONTEXT section of a VM Template to get OpenNebula to pull these parameters and calculate their final value.
+OpenNebula will automatically generate network configuration information for the configuration script if ``NETWORK="yes"`` is added to the ``CONTEXT`` attribute, or alternatevely the Network Context checkbox is set in the Context tab of the VM Template creation dialog.

 The precedence is the following, from weaker to stronger priority:

 - Virtual Network Template
 - Address Range Template